Realty Buyers lay foundation bricks at M3M Capital, pledge support for girls education | www.lokmattimes.com

 Realty Buyers lay foundation bricks at M3M Capital, pledge support for girls education

-As a chief guest, the pooja ceremony was graced by Mrs. Nishi Singh, a well-known social worker.
+As a chief guest, the pooja ceremony was graced by Nishi Singh, a well-known social worker.

 An excitement was seen among the M3M Foundation children who attended the Bhoomi Poojan ceremony.
 Neetu from Muzaffarnagar, one of the beneficiaries of the M3M Foundation was also attending such a grand event for the first time.
 Mamta, another child, had all the interest in studying but was not getting the opportunity for regular education.
 She was emotional to know that now her education has been secured by M3M Foundation with the support of M3M home-buyers.
 "One day, I will make everyone proud," she said.